 ❻You must pass this program

-👉Keep in mind that shit happens in life.
+***Be very careful when thinking you can enlist first and eventually become an officer or when your main goal is to become an officer but you are being pressured to go enlisted first.
+Keep in mind that shit happens in life.
 You can deploy and this will delay your college.
-The USMC may tighten their rules and you may not be allowed to try to become an officer.
-You may not like the USMC.
+The USMC may change their rules and you may not be allowed to try to become an officer.
+You may not like the USMC or you may realize you are not officer material.
 You may start a family and not want to live this life.
-Deaths in the family can cause you to change.
+Death in the family can cause you to change.
 Who knows.
-Just make sure you are looking at this with an open mind.
+Just make sure you are looking at this with an open mind and don't assume that becoming an officer is as simple as getting a degree and then applying.

 👉Officers are people just like you and I and just like enlisted Marines.
 Some will be more fair than others.
 So don’t expect to have the perfect officer in charge of you all the time and if you become one, don’t expect everyone to greet you with open arms.
 You go through several officers in your enlistment as a Marine.
 Officers are rotated in and out of units.
 Like any work place there will be some good ones and some bad ones.
 And being a brand new boot officer is just like being a brand new boot enlisted Marine.
 You have to learn the ropes from those who have experience.